 The only way to travel to Grytviken is to go by ship, and unless you have your own sailboat, the most common way is to join a licensed tour operator.

-We travelled to South Georgia with One Ocean Expeditions, and loved their trip because unlike other companies they offer a much more in-depth tour of the island, allowing us to spend an entire 8 days there.
+The first time we travelled to South Georgia with One Ocean Expeditions, and spent an entire 8 days there.

 Freight ships do make the journey from the Falkland Islands, but it is almost impossible to secure a berth on one of these boats due to insurance and quarantine issues.